 1. Over 99% of our businesses are not even small businesses, they are micro businesses (according to SMEDAN data - for Nigeria).
 Most will never know why $300 billion dollars of their daily bread is leaving the streets, and those who know why, won't afford the full suite of e-commerce solutions to compete with those taking their business.

-2. Our current models of discovering and supporting micro ventures, are not scalable.
+2. Our current models of enterprise discovery and support, are not scalable.
 A billionaire philanthropist estimated Africa's job-creation needs at 10 million per annum, and a former Nigerian central bank governor put Nigeria's needs alone at 12 million new jobs in 4 years.
 Whichever figure you take, these are huge numbers!

-So how much of these will we cover, if we depend only on annual plans that have thousands of people apply online (yes it's online - congrats), only to select a handful - after a 3-month process, involving air-conditioned consultants, and the same metrics that drove micro-businesses away from banks?
-Clearly we can do more than this.
+So how much of these figures will we achieve, if we depend only on annual plans that have thousands of people apply online, yet select a handful - after a 3-month process, involving corporate conditioned consultants, and the same metrics that chased entrepreneurs away from banks?
+Clearly we can do better than this.

-Leveraging state-of-the-art data-technologies, and over a decade of experience helping entrepreneurs online, we've developed a software platform, and supporting services, that put the power to competitively and quickly start, test, sell, and manage various types of businesses online, in the hands of everyone who wishes to have it, without web development costs, without tech knowledge, and at an overall lower cost of starting business.
+Leveraging state-of-the-art data-technologies, and over a decade of experience working with online entrepreneurs, we've developed a software platform, to model how such an initiative could work.
+This platform puts the power to competitively and quickly start, test, sell, and manage various types of businesses online, in the hands of everyone willing to have it, without web development costs, without tech knowledge, and at an overall lower cost of starting business.

-This platform will be guided by some of the best best startup processes in the world today, broken down into activities and results -- not theory.
-It will also provide entrepreneurs and their potential backers with performance data and insights for on-going profitability improvement (i.e. learning via action), or external support.
+This platform will be guided by some of the best, proven startup practices in the world today, broken down into activities and results -- not theory.
+It will also provide entrepreneurs with constant performance data and insights for non-stop business improvement (i.e. learning via action), or for external potential backers.

-With a platform like this, it's possible to cast the widest net in the search for innovation and enterprise, and implement a more merit-based screening, that supports only those ventures that rise above set criteria, for a higher success rate to investors, plus lower costs of monitoring.
+With a platform like this, it is possible to cast the widest net in the search for innovation and enterprise, and implement a more merit-based screening, that supports only those ventures that show an evidence-based potential for growth, for a higher success rate to investors, plus lower costs of monitoring.